sfeir-open-source/sfeir-school-github-actions/docs/markdown/04-Reusable-Workflows/01-Reusable-workflow.md

 - Reference an entire workflow
 - Composite != Reusable Workflows
 - Can’t reference a reusable workflow that’s in a private repository
+- A **Caller** is a workflow that uses a reusable workflow
-- Reusable workflows can’t be stacked on top of one another
+- A reusable workflow can’t be caller of another reusable workflow
-- Many reusable workflow in caller
+- Many reusable workflows in a caller

 ```yaml